 The course grade for APPE courses are a combination of rotation assignment completion and preceptor evaluations.
 APPE grades are percentage based.
-The highest percentage that can be achieved in an APPE is a 100%.
-In order to successfully pass an APPE, students must earn a minimum of 80% and complete all necessary assignments.
+The highest percentage that can be achieved in an APPE is 100%.
+To successfully pass an APPE, students must earn a minimum of 80% and complete all necessary assignments.